DQI-UG/EarthSV/README.md

         Declare the maximum time in hours between time points in the period in which the data is downloaded: **5**

-        The program will create 5 folders for downloading data.
-In the four folders there will be data registered in 5 hours and in the last one in 4 hours.
+        The program will create 10 folders for downloading data.
+In the 9 folders there will be data registered in 5 hours and in the last one in 3 hours.

+        Notice that the created list of time periods are written in the file date.txt.
+If for any reason the downloading process interrups then, after the restart, the program will start to download data from the date at begining of the list and add a new declared time periods to its end.
+To avoid such a situation one can modify or delete the date.txt file before the restart of the program.

      Point 3